 With the software, you’re able to review, annotate, send and track documents from a single comprehensive user interface.
 You can also connect Soda PDF Anywhere to Google Drive, OneDrive, Dropbox, Evernote and Box accounts, which makes it easier to download and distribute documents.

 Another great thing about the application is that it comes with a batch processing feature, allowing you to create and convert multiple PDF files at the same time.
 There’s an e-sign function as well, which you can use to prepare and send PDF-based contracts to clients or partners.
 What’s more, you can track and get reminders on all the documents you distribute through the app.

 Plus, if you use a range of devices within your company, the software works not just for Windows, but also Mac, Linux, iOS and Android devices.
 As for pricing, there are several plans available.
-The basic premium package costs £72 ($103) a year, while the business edition comes in at £108 ($154) annually.
-You can get a free PDF reader and individual functions (like e-sign) separately, though.
+The basic home package starts from $48 a year, though you can get a free PDF reader and individual functions (like e-sign) separately, though.